• Skip to main content

 How to Increase Intensity

-However, my suggestion is to be cautious when raising the intensity of a deadlift workout because it is already an exercise that requires your full concentration.
+However, my suggestion is to be cautious when raising the intensity of a deadlift workout because it is already an exercise that requires full concentration.

 Otherwise, you could lose your form, and only one careless deadlift can result in any one of the common deadlift injuries.

-Furthermore, even a deadlift workout with 5 minutes of rest between 3 work sets at 75 percent of your one-rep max can be quite intense.
+Furthermore, a deadlift workout with 5 minutes of rest between 3 work sets at 75 percent of your one-rep max can be quite intense.

 Therefore, even though some fitness experts propose doing 15 to 20 reps of deadlifts to raise the EPOC (Excess Post-Exercise Oxygen Consumption), the number of calories you burn after a deadlifting workout, I do not recommend going beyond 10 – 12 reps.